dino-lite/DNX64-Python-API/README.md

 ## Acknowledgments

-We gratefully acknowledge **Dunwell Tech** for providing the foundational code that contributed to the development of the `DNX64 Python API`.
+We gratefully acknowledge **Dunwell Tech** for providing the foundational code that contributed to the development of the `DNX64 Python API`!